Gut Inflammation and Too Many Soft Poos Is The Cause Of Anal Gland Issues In Dogs...

 In the meantime, and certainly for those staying on dry food, the tried and tested way of firming up a soft poo is by adding in some fibre (inulin).
 Some vets recommend a handful of muesli (raisin free, of course) for that bit of fibre.
 However, muesli is rarely gluten-free (most contain wheat or barley) so I don’t recommend it.
 I recommend StoolRite to produce a firmer stool.

-Co-formulated by Dr Conor Brady, StoolRite is cheap, effective, natural solution to anal gland issues in dogs.
+StoolRite is a unique, cost-effective and highly effective natural solution to anal gland issues in dogs.
 It will both increase stool quality in your dog and work to relieve inflammation that causes anal gland issues.
 It comes with a MONEY-BACK GUARANTEE to help your dog.
 You cannot lost by giving it a go.
 If it doesn’t, you get your money back, no quibbles.
 It costs just €15/$17 for 150g, shipped worldwide.